Oleksandra2020/botnet/README.md

 This app will help you choose the most appropriate, route from location A to location B, chosen individually for each user.

-Why we?:
-* You pick any suitable way of transportation (car, taxi, bike, public transport, walking)
-* All prices are updated live
-* Straightforward and easy-to-use interface

 <!-- INSTALLATION -->